May You Stay Forever Young: Release

 May You Stay Forever Young had its world premiere at the 2021 Golden Horse Film Festival on 15 November 2021.
 Alongside Revolution of Our Times (2021), a documentary also focused on the 2019–2020 Hong Kong protests, tickets for screenings sold out within the first hour of sales on 30 October, prompting additional screenings to be announced on the same day.
 The film ultimately had a total of ten screenings during the festival from 15 to 28 November.
 It was also shown as the closing film of the Hong Kong Film Festival UK on 27 March 2022, which featured several other banned films about the protests, organised by a British-based non-profit organisation co-founded by former Hong Kong legislator Nathan Law.

 The film was distributed by Light Year Images in Taiwan and received a limited theatrical release in about 20 selected cinemas on 8 April 2022, followed by a special screening held by Amnesty International on 4 June at the Chiang Kai-shek Memorial Hall in Taipei to commemorate the 1989 Tiananmen Square protests and massacre.
 In July, the film was screened in theatres throughout the San Francisco Bay Area, United States, distributed by the US Hongkongers Club.
 It had a theatrical release in Japan starting on 10 December, premiering at PolePole Higashi-Nakano in Nakano, Tokyo, and was subsequently released in other prefectures after 24 December, including Osaka and Miyagi.

 On 21 December 2024, May You Stay Forever Young was publicly released for free on the official YouTube channel of the film's production company Phone Made Good Film, with the creators citing their decision to release the film online as a show of support for the coinciding Bluebird Movement in Taiwan.
-Within about two days, it accumulated over 14,000 views, garnering mostly positive comments.
+Within about two days, it accumulated over 14,000 views, receiving mostly positive comments.